View Richard White's Obituary on kpcnews.com and share memories

 He was also preceded in death by two sisters, Irene Murray and Margaret Bengs; and two brothers, James White and Robert White.

-Funeral services will be Monday, at 11 a.m. at Young Family Funeral Home, Wolcottville Chapel, State Road 9 North, Wolcottville.
-The Rev. Tom Dunbar will officiate.
-Burial will be in Woodland Cemetery, Wolcottville.
+Funeral services were Monday, May 13, 2019, at 11 a.m. at Young Family Funeral Home, Wolcottville Chapel, State Road 9 North, Wolcottville.
+The Rev. Tom Dunbar officiated.
+Burial was in Woodland Cemetery, Wolcottville.

-Honorary pallbearers are Dean Domer and Merle Bloom.
+Honorary pallbearers were Dean Domer and Merle Bloom.
 Active pallbearers are Richard White, Bryan White, Charles Marks, Tom Bogucki, Gary Frehse, Rod Allen, Kenneth Diggs, and Jeff Trainer.

-Honor guard services will be provided by the Veterans Honor Guard and active duty members of the U.S. Army.
+Honor guard services were provided by the Veterans Honor Guard and active duty members of the U.S. Army.

 Preferred memorials are to the or Messiah Lutheran Church.